Combating Client Dropout in Federated Learning via Friend Model Substitution: Friend Model Substitution

+The above convergence bound still has a non-vanishing constant term (i.e., the last term) in the general case.
+In some special cases where $\sigma^2_F$ dynamically decreases over round, this term may also vanish as $T \to \infty$.
+For example, consider that clients are grouped into clusters and clients from the same cluster have identical data distribution.
+Borrowing the idea from \cite{shi2022talk} on the increasing mini-batch size, the local model update difference of two clients, i.e., $\sigma^2_{i,j}$from the same cluster also decreases with an increasing batch size $B$.
+Assuming $\mathbb{E}[\|\Delta^i(w) - \Delta^j(w) \|^2] \leq \sigma^2_{F}/B, \forall w$, and by using the mini-batch size sequence $B_t = B_0 t$ where $B_0$ is the initial mini-batch size, then the last term becomes $\mathcal{O}(\frac{\alpha^2 \sigma^2_F\ln T}{TE})$, which goes to $0$ as $T \to \infty$.
+Therefore, the constant term in the convergence rate is eliminated even with a constant dropout rate $\alpha$.

-Note that $\Psi^*$ is still a constant independent of $T$ and it is much smaller than $\bar{\Psi}$, especially when $\sigma^2_F \ll \sigma^2_P$.
-Specifically, $\Psi^* = \frac{\sigma^2_F}{\sigma^2_P}\bar{\Psi} \ll \bar{\Psi}$.
-Therefore, the convergence bound can be significantly improved if the algorithm can utilize the friendship information.
-Next, we develop a learning-assisted FL algorithm, called FL with Friend Discovery and Model Substitution (FL-FDMS), that discovers the friends of clients and use the model update of the discovered friends for substitution.
+The above analysis shows that the FL convergence can be substantially improved if the algorithm can utilize the friendship information.
+Next, we develop a learning-assisted FL algorithm, called FL with Friend Discovery and Model Substitution (FL-FDMS), that discovers the friends of clients and uses the model update of the discovered friends for substitution.
 We prove that FL-FDMS achieves asymptotically the optimal error bound $\Psi^*$.